About

 Andrea Fowler

-Administration officer NWT Career Center, 867-873-8790 ext.
+NWT Career Centre Administrator, 867-873-8790 ext.
 110, nwtccadmin@cdetno.com

 A member of the Yellowknives Dene First Nation residing in the community of Dettah, Andrea brings over 10 years of experience to the NWT Career Centre.
 As a graduate of Grant MacEwan’s Mental Health Aboriginal Connections Program, her work in the Community for both Private and Government organizations (Restorative Justice and Youth worker), her knowledge will help to advance support for job seekers in the North Slave and beyond.